Ugrashravas/paniniprotocol/docs/chronology.md

 Despite the long discussions in these threads [[1]](https://x.com/Ugrashravas/status/1874494292301131909), [[2]](https://x.com/Ugrashravas/status/1875129521202229617) (which were met with increasingly dismissive replies) we continued the conversation in private.
 There, we pointed out several key issues: the language lacked a consistent case system and verbal conjugation, phoneme frequencies resembled *no* form of Sanskrit ([as later rigorously shown](https://x.com/khoomeik/status/1882058141145403817) by [@khoomeik](https://x.com/khoomeik)), and the translations lacked grammar.

-Upon reviewing his method, we found his "dictionary" turned out to be just a [list of stems — not actual words](methodology-flaws.md#the-dictionary-used-contains-exclusively-gibberish).
+Upon reviewing his method, we found his "dictionary" turned out to be just a [list of stems—not actual words](methodology-flaws.md#the-dictionary-used-contains-exclusively-gibberish).
 We urged him to try using a real one.

 To summarize, our core claim was:
-1. Yajnadevam's outputs aren’t Sanskrit — they violate basic grammar
+1. Yajnadevam's outputs aren’t Sanskrit—they violate basic grammar
 2. His method is so unconstrained that *anything* can be force-fitted as ungrammatical "Sanskrit"

 To the first point, he replied ["You don't know what the Harappans wrote"](https://x.com/yajnadevam/status/1874454050026230135).
 This dodges the issue.
-If the result is claimed to be Sanskrit, it must follow Sanskrit grammar — not hypothetical Harappan usage.
+If the result is claimed to be Sanskrit, it must follow Sanskrit grammar—not hypothetical Harappan usage.

 To the second<!-- ([which others had also pointed out](https://x.com/SebastianNehrd2/status/1897554610510029200)) -->, he replied with a dismissive challenge: ["Decipher the US Constitution as Sanskrit"](https://x.com/yajnadevam/status/1893915880121069864).
 This was likely meant to shut us up.